Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A tour through the world's 6,000 languages, learning where they come from and how they are put together: the foundational sounds, words, sentences and meanings of language.

-society - and linguistics is the scientific study of language.
-In this class, you
+- and linguistics is the scientific study of language.
+In this class, you will learn

-will learn how languages around the world work, where they come from, and how
+how languages around the world work, where they come from, and how to analyse them.

 Note: This paper can be taken independently of LING 112.